benleis1/emacs-init/readme.md

     (nconc spec (list :value-create #'my-face-family-value-create))))
 ```

-Yanippet used defines some markdown templates for the blog
+# Snippets
+This is currently used in org and markdown mode
 ```
 (use-package yasnippet
   :ensure t